Universal-Team/db/docs/_ds/colecods.md

 systems:
 - DS
 title: ColecoDS
-update_notes: '<p dir="auto">V8.7: 07-Sep-2023 by wavemotion-dave</p>
+update_notes: '<p dir="auto">V8.8: 11-Sep-2023 by wavemotion-dave</p>

   <ul dir="auto">

-  <li>Added .dsk support for MSX1 games (360K SS or 720K DS only).</li>

-  <li>Improved key debounce so that pressing on the virtual keyboard is much cleaner.</li>

-  <li>Minor memory optimization to free up some resources.</li>
+  <li>Major cleanup of the Coleco ADAM driver so that most games now load up first
+  try and RESET handling is smooth and consistent.</li>

+  <li>For the ADAM, added toggle between full keyboard and the joystick/joypad so
+  now you don''t have to choose one layout or the other.</li>

+  <li>Simplified keyboard handling.
+Now the user just picks ''Full Keyboard'' and
+  the emulator will figure out the best keyboard overlay to use based on the machine being emulated.</li>

   </ul>'
-updated: '2023-09-07T10:37:32Z'
+updated: '2023-09-11T11:03:21Z'
-version: '8.7'
+version: '8.8'
-version_title: Version 8.7
+version_title: Version 8.8
 ---